ihsotas0/Interfaced/notes/plot_outline.md

 his Severed Signal might give, the reveal of the Adam Task's fee, and whatever **Data War fees** might be.

+Habib comes out of the server room, finishing up the hardline and sever from the main cluster.
+Anita lays in old porcelain tub full of ice with an IV beta-blocker drip.
+Manoj connected with massive neural-modem in reclining chair.
+Elliot watches server.

 **The Cipherists set out to steal a Still Signal of Adrian Vue, son of trillionaire Felix Vue and Cipher user, and they succeed!
 Unfortunately, during the heist, after their plan is subverted by Vue's cyberteam, Adrian Vue's body